codetojoy/waro_flutter/README.md

     - clean up widgets
     - make idiomatic for Flutter, Dart
     - use a grid for cards when # of cards > N
+        - use scrollable ListView ?
+        - or GridView!

 To Build:
 ---------